 Monitoring the TMP route network could include observation and recording of conditions associated with special resources and indicators specific to the TMA.
-When monitoring indicates that use of a designated route is resulting in unacceptable resource degradation, it could be considered for redesign, closure, or decommissioning to minimize or eliminate adverse impacts.
-Appendix R-2 in the 2008 RMP includes a table of specific monitoring guidelines applicable to various resources/uses.
-Although various resources/uses could somehow be impacted by travel management, Appendix R-2 includes specific methodologies for OHVs and transportation (see table below).
+When monitoring indicates that use of a designated route is resulting in unacceptable resource degradation, it could be considered for redesign, closure, or decommissioning to minimize or eliminate adverse impacts

+Appendix E in the 2008 RMP includes a table of specific monitoring guidelines applicable to various resources.
+Although various resources could somehow be impacted by travel management, Appendix Q includes specific methodologies for OHVs and transportation (see table below).